-I recently bought and installed Acronis True Image 2012 (I won’t provide a link because I do NOT recommend this product at all).
+I recently bought and installed Acronis True Image 2012.

 I realized within a couple of days that this would not do what I wanted on my laptop so I uninstalled it, thinking perhaps I might use it on my desktop.
 When I did so, Windows 7 warned me that Windows Backup was not running.
 Now during installation, Acronis had by default checked an option called “Integrate True Image into Windows” – an innocuous sounding option which seemed like a good idea.
 What is NOT made clear is that this disables and replaces Windows built-in Backup and Restore utility.
 Bad enough – but okay… not too difficult to turn Windows Backup on in Control Panel.

 But now comes the horror story: